umami-hep/umami/docs/DL1r-instructions.md

 ## Preprocessing

-After the preparation of the samples, the next step is the processing for the training itself which is done with the script [preprocessing.py](../preprocessing.py).
+After the preparation of the samples, the next step is the processing for the training itself which is done with the script [preprocessing.py](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami/-/blob/master/preprocessing.py).

-The configurations for the preprocessing are defined in the config file [PFlow-Preprocessing.yaml](../examples/PFlow-Preprocessing.yaml), you need to adapt it to your needs especially the `file_path`
+The configurations for the preprocessing are defined in the config file [PFlow-Preprocessing.yaml](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami/-/blob/master/examples/PFlow-Preprocessing.yaml), you need to adapt it to your needs especially the `file_path`.

 1. Running the undersampling